Tod Stiles: Character history

 After more than two years of adventuring on the road, Buz became seriously ill and was unable to travel with Tod any longer.
-Tod traveled by himself for a while, and then while working in Houston he encountered ex-Army Ranger and P.O.W.
-Lincoln Case (Glenn Corbett), who had just returned from a stint in Vietnam.
+Tod traveled by himself for a while, and then while working in Houston he encountered ex-Army Ranger and POW Lincoln Case (Glenn Corbett), who had just returned from a stint in Vietnam.
 Although circumstances of their first meeting initially drew Tod and Linc into conflict (including a fistfight), the two soon became fast friends and Linc became his new traveling partner.

 After a year or so more of hopping around the country with Linc, Tod met Margo Tiffin (played by Barbara Eden), whose father Alexander had previously known Tod, in Tampa (where the episode was filmed).
 Mr. Tiffin had been so enamored of Tod that he left a stipulation in his will that required his daughter to marry him.
 Despite the forced circumstances of the relationship, Tod and Margo did indeed end up actually falling in love with each other and were married.
 After having to spend some time fending off the efforts of unscrupulous family members to claim Margo's father's fortune, Tod and his new bride determined to settle down, ending both Tod's nomadic lifestyle and the series.
 This occurred during the two-part series finale of Route 66, both episodes of which aired in March 1964.